oscarotero/form-manager/README.md

 ]);
 ```

 The `FormManager\Builder` handles the instantation of all theses classes for you using factories.
-By default, it contains the `FormManager\Factory` factory, responsible of instantation of all inputs and containers.
+By default, it contains the `FormManager\Factory`, responsible of instantation of all inputs and containers.

 But you can add your owns factories, creating classes implementing `FormManager\FactoryInterface`.

 This is useful for a lot of things.
-For example, to create custom inputs and avoid repetition:
+For example, to create custom inputs:

 ```php
 use FormManager\Builder as F;